How can a digital curriculum support students and improve their learning outcomes?

-Although the adoption of digital learning solutions has been challenging for many schools, and the sudden shift in teaching was unexpected, we are learning from our experiences, and the implementation of digital curricula has revealed some ongoing benefits for students and teachers.
-As a result of the pandemic, many schools and parents are noticing the advantages digital curriculums can have on student learning outcomes.
+The adoption of digital learning solutions has been challenging for many schools, but the implementation of digital curricula has revealed some ongoing benefits for students and teachers.

-During the pandemic, digital learning solutions also catalyzed a new era of learning, where teachers were using them to adopt a flipped learning approach or support a station rotation model.
-ISC research has confirmed that 51% of respondents in a survey said that their school is likely or very likely to move to a more blended learning model within two years.
-This kind of statistic shows the benefits that can be achieved from a sound digital curriculum that can improve teachers’ practice and students’ learning.
+During the pandemic, digital learning solutions also prompted a new era of learning—the flipped learning approach or support of a station rotation model.
+ISC Research reports that 51% of respondents in a survey said that their school is likely or very likely to move to a more blended learning model within two years.

-With the world becoming increasingly digitized, more technology is becoming integrated within our workspaces and homes.
-This means that, arguably, the success of our learners will be determined by whether we can prepare them for their digital futures.
-In fact, findings from Emsi suggest that more than eight in 10 (82%) middle-skill jobs require digital skills.
+With the world becoming increasingly digitized, the success of our learners will be determined by whether we can prepare them for their digital futures.
+In fact, findings from Lightcast suggest that more than eight in 10 (82%) middle-skill jobs require digital skills.
 This demonstrates the need for students to have online learning as an ongoing part of their education.
-Digital curriculum can support computer use, growth in the knowledge of computing science, and the development of typing skills and prepare students for the world of the digital tomorrow.

-A significant benefit of a digital curriculum is that it enables students to learn at their own pace and have greater freedom to learn in the way they want to.
-For those students who are visual, auditory, or kinaesthetic learners, the digital learning solutions offered by digital curriculums can better align with their preferred personal learning styles, supporting their learning outcomes.
+A significant benefit of a digital curriculum is that it enables students to learn at their own pace and in their own style.
+For visual, auditory, or kinesthetic learners, the digital learning solutions offered by digital curriculums can better align with their preferred personal learning styles.

-Digital learning initiatives can be tailored to the specific needs or learning levels of students and create customized learning paths for each student based on the information gathered from them.
-This enables personalized learning at a deeper level and opens opportunities to address areas of need, supporting students’ academic progress.
+Digital learning solutions can be tailored to the specific needs or learning levels of students with customized learning paths based on student assessments.
+This enables personalized learning at a deeper level supporting students’ academic progress.

 Supports Summer School Programs

-Digital curriculums put the entire power of learning in the hands of your students and support you to save time and identify where your students’ learning levels are.
-It allows students to control what they want to learn and when they want to learn it.
-Digital curriculums can offer a highly motivating learning environment and maintain engagement in the learning process.
+Digital curricula puts the power of learning in the hands of your students and supports educators.
+These learning technology programs can offer a highly motivating and engaging learning environment.
 This can lead to better performance and results so each student can achieve their individual goals to support their academic success.

-If you’re still thinking about employing a digital curriculum in your school, take a look at our blog, which explores why you should choose one and exactly what makes a good one.
+If you’re still thinking about employing a digital curriculum in your school, take a look at our blog, Why Choose a Digital Curriculum for Schools?

 Questions about Digital Curriculum